sujithrc/Fine-Tuning-using-LORA/README.md

-Work process of Fine- tunning:
+Work process of Fine- tuning:
 * Fine-tuning was done by “Quantization” makes full precision into half-precision
        Type:
        1. Post quantisation training(loss of data- accuracy reduction)